-The Impact of the Coronavirus on the Global Supply Chain
+The Impact of the COVID-19 Supply Chain Disruption

-From my experience in the supply chain industry, the pandemic is the first disruption of this scale and magnitude.
-Every single company — whether original equipment manufacturers (OEMs), suppliers, distributors or service providers — has been impacted in some way.
+At this point, I hesitate to use the word "unprecedented" because it's been so overused to describe the events of the past two years.
+But from my experience in the supply chain industry, the COVID-19 pandemic is a disruption of extraordinary scale and magnitude.
+Every single company — whether original equipment manufacturers (OEMs), suppliers, distributors or service providers — has felt the coronavirus supply chain impact in some way.

 How Has the COVID-19 Pandemic Caused Shortages in the Supply Chain?